 The pre-service teacher should adhere to professional behavior.
-The following are important policies, concerning digital presence:
+The following are important policies concerning digital presence:

-- Always use cell phones/text in compliance with local school policy. - If your course requires you to record an instructional lesson, you must first get permission from the director/principal of your observation site. - Do not take pictures of students.
+- We recommend that your cell phone not be in use while at your field experience/ observation site. - If your course requires you to record an instructional lesson, you must first get permission from the director/principal of your observation site. - Do not take pictures of students.
 Follow all rules concerning confidentiality within the school/district. - Facebook, Twitter, Instagram, Snapchat (all social media sites) posting or social networking during school hours is unacceptable; pre-service teachers are not permitted to friend students or parents.
-It is never permissible to post pictures or remarks regarding students, parents or faculty on social networking sites. - Remember that pre-service teachers should not discuss personal life or any aspect of life that can call to behavior or personal ethics into question.
+It is never permissible to post pictures or remarks regarding students, parents or faculty on social networking sites. - Remember that pre-service teachers should not discuss their personal life or any aspect of life that can call their behavior or personal ethics into question.
 This includes attention to any information that may have been posted on the Internet (i.e., Instagram, Facebook, Twitter, Snapchat, etc.) or an email address that could be detrimental to the teacher candidate's character. - Please remember that anything posted online can be accessed by anyone.
 Be very careful about posting on Facebook and other social media that could be defined as unprofessional.
+This includes social media posts about the college or your frustrations with a professor.
 Inappropriate and dubious postings will only serve to discredit the teacher candidate.
 If there is currently inappropriate material on Facebook or other social media, remove it before beginning field experiences.
 Teacher candidacy and future employment should be prioritized-not social media.
+To maintain your privacy and to prevent potential uncomfortable or unnecessary distractions, our recommendation is for you to change the settings on your social media accounts to private.

-COURSES OFFERED AT EGCC THAT INCLUDE FIELD EXPERIENCE/OBSERVATION HOURS
+EGCC TEACHER EDUCATION COURSES REQUIRING FIELD EXPERIENCE/OBSERVATION HOURS